OpenBMB/MiniCPM-V/README.md

 ## MiniCPM-V & o Cookbook

 The [MiniCPM-V & o Cookbook](https://github.com/OpenSQZ/MiniCPM-V-CookBook) provides scenario-based recipes for deploying, fine-tuning, quantizing, and building demos with MiniCPM-V and MiniCPM-o.
 The [documentation website](https://minicpm-o.readthedocs.io/en/latest/index.html) presents these recipes in a structured way for quick lookup.

+To quickly try MiniCPM-V 4.6 through the hosted API, see the [Hosted API Guide](./docs/hosted_api.md).

 It is organized for: